 Welcome to my web site.
 I am a Professor of Economics at Université libre de Bruxelles (Belgium) and do research at ECARES.
 My research interests are in theory of contracts, microeconomics, industrial organization, competition policy and regulation.
 I have taught courses in intermediate and graduate microeconomics, intermediate and graduate industrial organization and antitrust, graduate courses in contract theory.
 A full vita is available here.
 See my research page or Repec for my bibliography.

 I have been an editor and I am currently the managing editor of the Journal of Industrial Economics.
 Quality papers in industrial organisation and regulation, both empirical and theoretical, are extremely welcome at the journal.
 In particular, we do our best to provide very fast first-round responses.
-This reflects the journal's desire to be very author-friendly, particularly for junior faculty, while also maintaining quality.
+This reflects the journal's desire to be very author-friendly, particularly for junior faculty.

 - Contract theory: endogenous contract choices in markets with heterogenous agents; moral hazard in teams; design of debt contracts under renegotiation